 She just was mom and wife and made up her mind to be happy.

-I learned joy in motherhood is not about getting what I want, but being happy for the time I get to spend with those I love and who love me most.
+I learned joy in motherhood is not about getting what I want.
+Joy as a mom is focusing on being happy for the time I get to spend with those I love and who love me most.

 Shari’s Berries sent my mom some yummy treats so I could celebrate her this Mother’s Day.

-My mom and dad were able to indulge a bit and said the dipped strawberries from Shari’s Berries were delicious!
+My mom and dad were able to indulge a bit.
+They said the dipped strawberries from Shari’s Berries were delicious!

 My children and I did a video chat with my parents to wish my mom a happy Mother’s Day when they received the treats from Shari’s Berries.
 We live on the opposite side of the country from them, so we could not be together to share.

-Being a military family, we are often away from family on important days, so to be able to connect over the internet is so helpful.
+Being a military family, we are often away from family on important days.
+To be able to connect over the internet is so helpful.
 We just wish we could have shared some of those yummy treats!

-The best part of my relationship with my mom is-no matter how many miles are between us-that she knows exactly what I am feeling in any parenting situation because she has been there.
+The best part of my relationship with my mom is, no matter how many miles are between us, she knows exactly what I am feeling in any parenting situation because she has been there.

 She teaches me that the choice to be happy is valuable, can lead to contentment in this season of life and does not hold us back from accomplishing our goals in life.